jrchan84/jrchan84/README.md

 ## Hi!
 I'm Justin 👦
 - Senior Computer Science student at UBC - Vancouver, BC
 - Motivated with a need to create, technology is my medium of creation
-- Looking for new grad Software Engineering positions for May/Fall 2023.
+- Looking for new grad Software Engineering positions for Summer 2023.

 ## What I'm doing :on:
 - Software Developer intern at Visier 📊